-Until now, we have looked at different types of systems in isolation.
+Until now, we have discussed different types of systems in isolation.
 However, one of the true strengths of the bond graph approach is the ease with which transitions from one form of system to another can be made, while ensuring that the energy (or power) conservation rules are satisfied.
 In an energy transducer (such as a transformer, or a DC-motor), the energy (or power) which is fed into the transducer is converted from one energy form to another, but it is never lost.
-I.e., the energy that enters the transducer at one end must come out in one or more different form(s) at the other.
-A "loss-less" energy transducer may e.g. transform electrical energy into mechanical energy.
+Consequently, the energy that enters the transducer at one end must come out in one or more different form(s) at the other.
+A "loss-less" energy transducer may, for example, transform electrical energy into mechanical energy.
 In reality, every energy transducer "loses" some energy, but the energy does not really disappear - it is simply transformed into heat.

-There are exactly two ways how the above energy conservation law can be satisfied in an ideal energy transducer (i.e., an energy transducer in which only two forms of energy are involved).
-One is the ideal transformer.
+The above energy conservation law can be satisfied in exactly two ways in an "ideal" (i.e. loss-less) energy transducer.
+One such transducer is the ideal transformer.
 It is governed by the following set of relationships:

-$$e_1 = m \cdot e_2$$ $$f_2 = m \cdot f_1$$
+$$e_1 = m \cdot e_2 \tag{9a}$$

+$$f_2 = m \cdot f_1 \tag{9b}$$

 The ideal transformer is placed between two junctions.
-There are two types of causalities possible as shown below:
+There are two types of causalities possible as shown in Fig. 12: